misakimichy/JS30-02-js-css-clock/README.md

 #### _JS-CSS-clock by JavaScript30 10/02/19_

 ## Description
-This is JJS-CSS-clock application, 2nd application out of 30 by 30 day Vanilla JavaScript Coding Challenge by Wes Boss.<br>
+This is JS-CSS-clock application, 2nd application out of 30 by 30 day Vanilla JavaScript Coding Challenge by Wes Bos.<br>
 Please check the challenge from [JavaScript30](http://wesbos.com/javascript30/).

 ![Screenshot of the app](img/screenshot.png)